AlexanderMakarov/am-budget-view/README.md

 - [x] Make default config.yaml on first run if not found.
 - [x] Translate to Russian.
 - [x] Avoid situation when port is binded by previous app instance.
-- [ ] Write instruction about both options for Ameriabank transactions.
-Record new video(s).
+- [x] Write instruction about both options for Ameriabank transactions.
 - [ ] Add "Categorization" page in UI and relevant functionality.
 - [ ] Enable categorization by accounts, like "expense to this account is a rent".
 - [ ] Manage all settings (config.yaml) in web UI.
+- [ ] Record new video(s) with instructions.
+- [ ] Add good demo data, write instruciton how to use it (speed up releases and build trust in app).
-- [ ] (?)
-Add translation for all parsers and set right Russian declensions.
+- [ ] (? small value) Add translation for all parsers and set right Russian declensions.
-- [ ] (?)
-Allow to choose "transactions" files in UI.
+- [ ] (? value vs complexity) Allow to choose "transactions" files in UI.
-- [ ] (?)
-Improve translation to Russian with correct declensions everywhere.
+- [ ] (? small value) Improve translation to Russian with correct declensions everywhere.
-- [ ] (?)
-Add multi-currency support: call https://open.er-api.com/v6/latest/AMD
+- [ ] (? unclear value) Add multi-currency support: call https://open.er-api.com/v6/latest/AMD
-- [ ] (?)
-Support different schema with parsing.
+- [ ] (? impossible) Support different schemas with parsing.
 Aka "parse anything".
-- [ ] (?)
-Improve tests coverage.
+- [ ] (? not enough feedback) Improve tests coverage.
 - [ ] ~~Build UI with Fyne and https://github.com/wcharczuk/go-chart
       (https://github.com/Jacalz/sparta/commit/f9927d8b502e388bda1ab21b3028693b939e9eb2).~~
       There are issue with [performance and charts flexibility](https://github.com/fyne-io/fyne/issues/2228) this way.